Daecheong incident

 The Daecheong incident, also known as the Battle of Daecheong, was a skirmish between the South Korean and North Korean navies near the Northern Limit Line (NLL) on 10 November 2009 off Daecheong Island.
-The incident began at 11:27 am when a North Korean navy patrol boat crossed the NLL, which is not recognized by North Korea (DPRK).
-After two verbal warnings from South Korean naval units, one of the South Korean patrol boats fired a warning shot.
-In response, the North Korean boat began firing at the South Korean ship.
-A patrol boat from the DPRK was seriously damaged, with eight casualties while the navy of South Korea (ROK) sustained no casualties.

 Engagement

 The incident began at 11:27 am when a North Korean navy patrol boat crossed the NLL, which is not recognised by the DPRK, followed by two verbal warnings from South Korean naval units.
 After one more warning announcement, one of the South Korean patrol boats fired a warning shot.
 In response, the North Korean boat began firing at the South Korean ship.
 This resulted in a short exchange of fire between the sides.
 The North Korean vessel expended approximately 50 rounds, and the South Korean craft returned fire with 200 rounds.

 The Korean Central News Agency (KCNA), the official news agency of North Korea, accused the South Korean Navy of provoking the confrontation at the maritime boundary between the two Koreas.
 The DPRK news agency reported that: